postindustria-tech/tools/README.md

     - Behavior if 'copyright' text is in existing comment
     - Behavior if 'patent' text is in existing comment
     - Behavior if 'swig' text is in existing comment

+## DoxyGen

+This repository contains a precompiled DoxyGen binary from the 51Degrees source version of DoxyGen.
+This has a few modifications.
+See [source](https://github.com/51degrees/DoxyGen) for more.